nathanbarrtech1/Finance_App/README.md

 # Finance_App
 An application to track finances across bank services

-This is an ongoing application.\n
+This is an ongoing application.

-Stage 1: is an app that tracks transactions acrross banks and reccurring payments.
+Stage 1: Create a database on MySQL for storing transactions between the user and merchants

+Stage 2: Create a python app to access, read, and edit the database

+Stage 3: Create a web/mobile app for the user to access the transactions

-Stage 2: Create Budgets: Food, bills, rent, etc
+Stage 4: Create Budgets: Food, bills, rent, etc

-Stage 3:
+Stage 5: TBA

 Current stage: 1